danidee10/danidee10.github.io/_posts/django/2018-01-07-realtime-django-3.markdown

 ]
 {% endhighlight %}

-In the main app `uris.py` don't forget to include the URL's for the chat app
+Don't forget to include the URL's in the base `urls.py` file

 {% highlight python %}
 from django.contrib import admin